eddy2kb/eddyvanish-papermc-plugin/README.md

 # Eddyvanish PaperMC Plugin

-This is an improved version of the supervanish plugin.
+This is an improved version of the supervanish plugin for 1.19.

 do /ev to vanish